|

 (English language only).
 Version 4 engines can be downloaded from the

-Playing back caller information After a caller's phone number is delivered (by means of Caller ID),
+After a caller's phone number is delivered (by means of Caller ID),

 it can be played back via the computer's sound device.
 The Voicing